mParticle/docs/src/pages/integrations/mixpanel/event/index.md

 ## Data Processing Notes

-* mParticle will only forward events to Mixpanel if the data is less than 5 days old - <https://mixpanel.com/help/reference/http>.
 * User and Event attributes with string values of `"true"` or `"false"` (not case sensitive), will be converted to boolean values before being forwarded to Mixpanel.

 ## Supported Features